kalihale/263Project/README.md

 ## Profiling Instructions

+**All commands assume you are in the "263Project" folder.**

 ### Python

-Make sure you have the `cProfiler` and `memory-profiler` Python libraries installed
+Make sure you have the `cProfiler` and `memory-profiler` Python libraries installed.

 #### Run Time Profiler
 1. Make sure all in instances of `from memory_profiler import profile` and `@profile` are commented out in `./PythonAlgorithms/*.py`